113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cfee.md

   <dt>--plan ID</dt>
   <dd>Specify ID of plan.
 By default, a Standard plan is used.</dd>
   <dt>-c PARAMETERS_AS_JSON</dt>
   <dd>Valid JSON object that contains api-specific configuration parameters, provided either inline or in a file.
 For a list of supported configuration parameters, see https://cloud.ibm.com/apidocs/cfaas#provision-new-cfee-environment for the particular catalog entry.
-This is necessary for provisioning multi-zone CFEEs.
+This optoin is necessary for provisioning multi-zone CFEEs.
 Note: All other flags are ignored, and the fields resource_group_id, access_token, and refresh_token are handled by the CLI command.</dd>
 </dl>

 <strong>Examples</strong>: